 FFM is committed to serving the community of Missoula and beyond by giving back.
-As an educational and charitable cultural heritage organization, the FFM also advocates for multiculturalism and global peace.
-One of our goals is to work towards building more diverse and cohesive communities across the state of Montana.
-We are not only raising awareness about acceptance and equality, but putting this important message into practice at the local level.
+One of our goals is to work towards building more diverse and cohesive communities across the state of Montana, as we advocate for multiculturalism and global peace.
+We are not only raising awareness about acceptance and equality but putting this important message into practice at the local level.

 MISSOULA MUSIC MEET-UP